ricch/richardchin-ca/content/_index.md

     content: |-
         Hi, I'm Richard, a Front-End Web Developer and Graphic Designer based in Toronto.
 I enjoy creating interactive websites and web apps written with clean, DRY code that are designed with pixel perfection.

-        Currently, I'm a web developer at Kira Systems where I take ownership of all digital marketing assets including the corporate website, email marketing and blogs.
+        Currently, I'm a web developer at [Kira Systems](https://kirasystems.com) where I take ownership of all digital marketing assets including the corporate website, email marketing and blogs.

-        Prior to taking the Web Development Immersive at HackerYou, I was a Marketing Design Lead at Jonas Club Software, where I collaborated with multiple departments to establish new ways to communicate with clients, develop relationships, reinforce brand image and drive sales revenue.
+        Prior to taking the Web Development Immersive at [HackerYou (now known as Juno College)](https://junocollege.com/), I was a Marketing Design Lead at Jonas Club Software, where I collaborated with multiple departments to establish new ways to communicate with clients, develop relationships, reinforce brand image and drive sales revenue.

         When I'm not near a computer, I'm most likely out on an adventure with our ~~puppy~~ dog, Harley.
 skills: